Will Elon Musk's antics hurt his businesses?

 Once again, Elon Musk is in the middle of a controversy of his own making.
 And he may be testing investors' patience.

-Over the weekend, the tech entrepreneur caught flak for tweeting an unfounded accusation that one of the divers who helped rescue 12 boys from a Thai cave is a pedophile.
+Over the weekend, the tech entrepreneur caught flak for tweeting an unfounded accusation that one of the cavers who helped rescue 12 boys from a Thai cave is a pedophile.
 He has since deleted the tweet.

 The Tesla (TSLA) CEO made the comment at a precarious time for the company, which has struggled to bring the Model 3, its mainstream vehicle, to market.
 Bottlenecks have severely delayed the delivery timeline Musk promised for the Model 3, and Tesla may need to raise more money from investors soon to avoid a cash crunch.